By Catherine Powell

 Your existing homeowner's policy won't cut it when you become a landlord. - That's because having a tenant increases your risk as a homeowner.
 It's also why homeowner's policies routinely list rental of a home as an exclusion.
 Renting out your property is considered a business activity which insurance companies exclude from homeowner's policies.
 Why is that?
 Tenants can damage or destroy property.
 They can injure themselves or others.
 If a tenant gets injured while living on your property or accidentally burns your home to the ground, the insurance company doesn't want to be left holding the bag.
 Therefore, if you plan on having a tenant under your roof, you need to talk to your agent to find out what you need to do to make sure your property is fully covered.
 Depending on the circumstances, all it might take is a rider on your existing policy.

 Doesn't Airbnb provide protection to hosts that use their service? - If you're looking to start a side gig as an Airbnb host, here's what you need to know about getting involved in the short-term rental business.
 While portals such as Airbnb do offer liability coverage and property protection, there are several gaps that hosts need to fill.
 Depending on whether you seek to rent out a room or your entire home on a short-term basis, ask your agent whether an Airbnb endorsement on your existing homeowner's policy or a home-sharing policy will bridge the gaps in coverage while saving you money over a landlord policy.
+If you would like to get a free instant competitive liability quote click here.

 What advantage does a home-sharing policy provide that a rider may not? - While a rider on your existing policy may prove sufficient to help you keep your homeowner's policy in effect while being able to cash in on short-term rentals, a home-sharing policy offers added benefits.
 Also known as short-term rental insurance, this kind of policy beefs up your personal liability limits, plus it can cover your legal expenses should a claim be brought against you by a tenant.
+If you would like to get a free instant competitive liability quote click here.

 How do landlord policies work? - If you intend on renting out your home on a long-term basis, you may be required to obtain a landlord policy.
 These policies provide bumper to bumper coverage to include everything from property damage and theft protection, to legal claims resulting from any injuries sustained on your property.
 On top of that, a landlord policy also reimburses you for lost rent should your property become uninhabitable due to structural damage.